ShkalikovOleh/FreshmanRAG_bot/README.md

 If I have time, I plan to fine-tune Gemma2-2B-it for better understanding of Ukrainian (including expanding the tokenizer dictionary) and especially for RAG.
 You will find corresponding training script in the `llms` directory.

+## Retrievers
+By default we use dense vector retriever with Sentence-BERT model [*lang-uk/ukr-paraphrase-multilingual-mpnet-base*](https://huggingface.co/lang-uk/ukr-paraphrase-multilingual-mpnet-base) to extract embeddings and `pgvector` as a vector store.

+## Configuration
+To configure the bot I use reliable and flexible tool called Hydra.
+In the [configs](./configs/) directory you can find and add your own configs.
+Please read the [docs](https://hydra.cc/docs/1.3/intro/) to properly to do it.
+By default (and especially inside docker container) bot load default config, so one has to not just add new configurations but also appropriately change [default.yaml](./configs/default.yaml).

 ## How to deploy
 The easiest way to deploy the bot is to: